sean28/sean28.github.io/index.md

 ### 3.3 Data Analysis and Bar Plot Tool
 <div style="text-align: justify"> Data Analysis and Bar Plot Tool is a lightweight, browser-based application designed for intuitive statistical calculation and customizable bar chart visualization.
 It is ideal for researchers, students, and data analysts who need a fast and flexible way to analyze numeric data and export publication-ready graphics.
 I redeployed this online tool in my repository and you can use this tool for free by clicking <a href="https://sean28.github.io/Data-Analysis-and-Bar-Plot-Tool/">here</a>.</div>
 <div style="text-align: justify"> <br> </div>

+### 3.4 Online chemical structure drawing and editing tool
+<div style="text-align: justify">ChemDraw JS is a chemical structure drawing and editing tool designed to help you create high-quality chemical drawings.
+ChemDraw JS consists of a drawing toolbar and document window.
+The document window lets you draw and edit chemical structures using the various drawing tools available in the ChemDraw JS toolbar.
+This section introduces the ChemDraw JS user interface and ChemDraw JS toolbar.</div>
+<div style="text-align: justify"> <br> </div>
+<div style="text-align: justify">Click <a href="https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#">here</a> to jump to this tool.</div>

 ## 4. Fundamentals of Python Programming
 ---